Battery packs, EV chargers and portfolio resilience. Our interview with BorgWarner’s top management

 Is a group like BorgWarner considering further investments in the hydrogen sector?

-For instance, we have in our portfolio a 40kW fan that was requested specifically by a manufacturer to help with fuel cell vehicles, which need to move so much air to cool systems.
-Talking about hydrogen ICEs, then, every engine still needs a good turbocharger, by the way!
+For instance, we have in our portfolio a 40kW fan that was requested specifically by a manufacturer to help with fuel cell vehicles, which need to move a lot of air to cool systems.
+Talking about hydrogen ICEs, every engine still needs a good turbocharger, by the way!